rick-hayek/aad-b2c-spa-aspnetcoreapi/web/how-to-setup-this-application-from-scratch.md

 };
 ```

 I add a new property `module` where you can configure rules for handling different files.
 And I also add a plugin where I specify the HTML template file and the output HTML file.
-If not providing any parameter for HtmlWebPackPlugin, like:
+If not providing any parameter for HtmlWebPackPlugin, using like:

 ```javascript
 ...